 Biological squalene (with an “e”) is highly reactive and prone to oxidation—in other words, it quickly goes rancid when exposed to oxygen.
 In order to be added to skincare products, squalene needs to be converted into squalane (with an “a”), a more stable and less reactive version of the molecule.
 Though squalane is an oil, it absorbs into the skin easily without a heavy or greasy feel.
 It’s also non-comedogenic, making it a suitable skincare oil even for those with oily or acne-prone skin.

-In our formulations, we use plant-derived squalane sourced from olives.
+In our formulations, we use plant-derived squalane sourced from sugar cane.
 It’s one of the primary ingredients in our cult-classic Ultra Facial Cleanser.
 In addition to squalane, this iconic formula contains emollient avocado oil and crushed apricot kernels.
 Together, these ingredients thoroughly cleanse the skin without stripping or over-drying the skin barrier.
 The pH-balanced formula is mild enough for all skin types and can be used daily for fresher, balanced-looking skin.

 You’ll also find squalane in Ultra Facial Toner.
 This gentle, alcohol-free toner helps remove impurities left behind after cleansing while preparing skin for the rest of your skincare routine.
 Like the cleanser, this hydrating formula is pH-balanced and suitable for all skin types, including sensitive skin.
 Use it after cleansing to refine and tone skin.

 4 Benefits Of Squalane For Skin

 Squalane is a lightweight emollient with numerous benefits when used topically in skincare formulations.
 Read on to learn more about the primary benefits of squalane for skincare and how to use this staple ingredient in your routine for healthier-looking skin.